-If the results of the testing phase are satisfactory after the end of the project, then the functionality and processes of the Platone Local Flexibility Market would potentially be implemented and integrated in the existing electricity market.
+If the results of the testing phase are satisfactory after the end of the project, the functionality and processes of the Platone Local Flexibility Market would potentially be implemented and integrated in the existing electricity market.
 This will make the Energy market more inclusive, efficient and flexible in terms of use of energy resources with the involvement of multiple actors for the different type of roles present in this type of market.
+Moreover, areti is adapting the platforms developed into Platone project to make them available to other DSOs and flexibility stakeholders, according to the experimentation defined by Resolution 352/221 of the Italian NRA, that aims to test a Local Flexibility Market, where the DSO procures flexibility from DERs.
+Finally, areti launched a tender to implement an Advance Distribution Management System based on the functionalities and requirements developed in the DSO Technical Platform.

-4.7 Blockchain Access Layer (German and Greek demo)
+5.7 Blockchain Access Layer (German and Greek demo)

-The Blockchain Access Layer (BAL) described in the following subchapters, is implemented and tested in the German and Greek demos.
+The BAL described in the following subchapters, is implemented and tested in the German and Greek demos.

-The Platone BAL is one of the core components of the Platone Open Framework.
+The Platone BAL is one of the core components of the Platone Open Framework .
 It is a blockchainbased layer that includes two different components: the Platone Blockchain Access Platform, which allows the integration of the data coming from the physical infrastructure, adding a level of security, transparency and trustworthiness thanks to the blockchain technology and smart contracts, and the Platone Shared Customer Database, which contains all the energy data (e.g., measurements, set points, etc.), providing access to the data to all the stakeholders involved, implementing data security, data privacy and data access policy mechanisms.